IBM/container-service-getting-started-wt/Lab 7/README.md

 This section is under construction.
 An outline of what is to come is show below.

-# Outline
-Goal:

-1. Introduction

-  * Explain the plugin ecosystem as it applies to kubernetes components

-2. Body
-  * WeaveScope Demo with IBM Containers Service
-  * Istana Demo with the IBM Containers Service -> devops lab
-  * Helm Demo with the IBM Containers Service

-3. Conclusion
-  * Review security topics above (restated reinforcement)
-  * five question quiz

-#Helm: Get your dependicies in Order

 # WeaveScope:  Visualizing your Cluster Mappings